mayorD19/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10-A script that delets all regular files with the extensions .js 11-A script that counts the number of directories and subdirectories.
 12-A script that displays the 10 newest file in the directory 13-A script to print unique lines of a file
+14-A script to show a pattern of a file